Épernay: Economy

 Épernay is best known as the principal "entrepôt" for champagne wines, which are bottled and kept in large cellars built into the chalk rock on which the town is built.
 The major grape varieties used in champagne are the pinot noir, the pinot meunier and the chardonnay.
 The production of the equipment and raw materials used in the champagne industry is a major source of local employment.
 Champagne Pannier, among others, was established in Épernay before moving to Château-Thierry in 1937.
 Brewing and sugar refinery and the production of hats and caps, are also major industries.

 Épernay station has rail connections to Paris, Strasbourg, Reims, Metz, Nancy and several regional destinations.

+The nearest airport is Paris's Charles de Gaulle Airport, which is located 132 km west of Épernay.